 In reality, systematic matching doesn’t take place on a regular basis.
 65 percent of banks assign customers to a relationship manager and 25 percent assign customers simply using intuition.
 Only at 5 percent of banks is there a systematic process.
 The advantages of systematic matching have been proven scientifically.
 When the customer relationship is stronger and trust exists between the customer and the relationship manager:

-- The rate of completion for new customers/products is higher
+- The rate of completion for new customers, products, and services is higher

 - Up-/cross-selling is more effective